Nick Pope (footballer): 2019–2022: Burnley's number one

 In May 2019, Pope signed a new contract with Burnley, running until 2023.
 On 1 August, Tom Heaton signed for Aston Villa, paving the way for Pope to become Burnley's first choice goalkeeper.
 He had a prolific 2019–20 season, as he featured in every minute of Burnley's Premier League campaign.
 Coming into the last match of the season against Brighton, Pope was level on clean sheets with Manchester City's Ederson, with both keepers having kept 15.
 In the 20th minute of the match against Brighton, Yves Bissouma scored, meaning Pope would finish the season with 15 clean sheets.
 Manchester City's final match against already-relegated Norwich City, ended 5–0 with Ederson keeping his 16th clean sheet, claiming the Golden Glove outright, narrowly beating out Pope.
-On 11 July 2020, Burnley drew 1–1 at Liverpool and became the only team to take points off the Reds at Anfield that season.
+On 11 July 2020, Burnley drew 1–1 away to Liverpool and became the only team to take points off Liverpool at Anfield that season.
 Pope was highly applauded for his performance in the match, as he made eight saves to deny Liverpool a win.

-Pope only missed two of Burnley's Premier League games in the 2021–22 season, but he could not save the Clarets from relegation after six consecutive seasons in the top tier.
-He signed for Newcastle United in June 2022.
-Coincidentally, his last game for Burnley was against his new club.
+Pope only missed two of Burnley's Premier League games in the 2021–22 season, but he could not save the team from relegation after six consecutive seasons in the top tier.

 Newcastle United

 Pope signed for Premier League club Newcastle United on 23 June 2022 on a four-year contract for an undisclosed fee, reported by Sky Sports to be £10 million.
-He kept a clean sheet on his competitive debut for the Magpies in their opening day 2–0 home win against Nottingham Forest.
+He kept a clean sheet on his competitive debut in Newcastle's 2–0 home win against Nottingham Forest on the opening day of the 2022–23 Premier League season.

 Pope was sent off for handling the ball outside his penalty area in Newcastle's 2–0 home defeat to Liverpool on 18 February 2023.
-His dismissal meant that Newcastle were without both their first and second choice goalkeepers for the 2023 EFL Cup final against Manchester United; Martin Dúbravka was cup-tied having played for the Red Devils in the third and fourth rounds during his loan spell.
+His dismissal meant that Newcastle were without both their first and second choice goalkeepers for the 2023 EFL Cup final against Manchester United; Martin Dúbravka was cup-tied having played for United in the third and fourth rounds during his loan spell.
 Third-choice goalkeeper Loris Karius made his debut as Newcastle lost the match 2–0.

+During the season, Pope quickly rose to the top in the race for the Golden Glove, after six consecutive matches in which he did not concede a goal.
+He maintained this lead for a number of weeks, but in that time, only recorded one clean sheet, and he was eventually surpassed by Manchester United's David de Gea.
+It was later revealed that he had been playing with an injured finger, and had minor surgery on it following Newcastle's goalless draw with Leicester City, resulting in Newcastle returning to the UEFA Champions League for the first time in 20 years.

+On 6 December 2023, the club said Pope would be out of action for around four months after suffering a shoulder injury in a home match against Manchester United.